 The TOE includes a Device Guest Permission Set, but it has no enabled permissions in the evaluated configuration.

 Additional (custom) Permission Sets can be created and applied by the administrator in the evaluated configuration.

-The Device Administrator Permission Set has more permissions enabled than the Device User Permission Set.
+In the evaluated configuration, the Device Administrator Permission Set has more permissions enabled than the Device User Permission Set.
 This translates into U.ADMINISTRATORS users being able to access more functionality, specifically administrative functionality, than U.NORMAL users.

-Permission Set data is stored in the TOE and managed via EWS and WS-\ Web Services.
+Permission Set data is stored in the TOE and managed via EWS and WS- Web Services.